PaulHermes/DependencyEvolutionAnalysis/README.md

 - extraction of maven dependency trees using the [maven-dependency-plugin](https://github.com/apache/maven-dependency-plugin/)
 - output stored in a .txt file for further steps
 - Generation of a h2 database of dependencies of every version
+- Ability to limit dependency analysation by number of commmit or date range

 ## Command Line Parameter
 | Parameter | Explaination |